WHAT IS PCOS?

 Medical treatment is tailored according to the symptoms and basically depends on whether or not pregnancy is desired.
 All medication should always be taken under the guidance, prescription, monitoring of a qualified medical professional, preferably a Gynecologist.

 If pregnancy is desired, medicines to induce ovulation (release of the egg) can be given.

 If pregnancy is not desired, and irregular periods are a concern, birth-control pills may be tried.
 They help in regularizing periods, reducing the androgen levels, and may also help in reducing acne.

 Medications for diabetes may be prescribed if indicated by the blood tests, to reduce insulin resistance.
 These can help reduce the circulating androgens, which may translate into regular ovulation.

-A psychological evaluation and appropriate counselling/medications may be recommended in select cases with evidence of clinical depression, anxiety or other issues of mental health.
+A psychological evaluation and appropriate counseling/medications may be recommended in select cases with evidence of clinical depression, anxiety or other issues of mental health.

-Polycystic Ovary Syndrome need not be a dreaded diagnosis.
-The awareness of the hormonal imbalance in the body can and should be used to seek appropriate treatment where required, and to bring about the lifestyle modifications that can go a long way in keeping the complications at bay, and in many cases, even rectify the hormonal balance and normalize the entire physiology.
+Polycystic ovary syndrome need not be a dreaded diagnosis.
+The awareness of the hormonal imbalance in the body can and should be used to seek appropriate treatment where required, and to bring about the lifestyle modifications that can go a long way in keeping the complications at bay, and in many cases, even rectify the hormonal imbalance and normalize the entire physiology.